mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 >>> is_single_sensor_dataset(dataset, frame="sensor")
 True

-The above set of columns describe a dataset in the Sensor Frame.
+The above set of columns describes a dataset in the Sensor Frame.
 An additional version of the *SingleSensorDataset* exists in the Body Frame.
 Its definition is identical to dataset in the sensor frame, except different column names (:obj:`~gaitmap.utils.consts.BF_COLS`) are expected.